afrantzeskakis/convive-3/replit.md

 ## Overview

-This repository contains a Restaurant Wine Management System - a complete AI-powered wine enrichment platform built for restaurant administrators.
+This repository contains Convive - a comprehensive dining and networking platform featuring AI-powered culinary intelligence with wine enrichment and recipe analysis capabilities.
 The system features a 5-stage AI enrichment pipeline that transforms basic wine lists into comprehensive, restaurant-grade content with professional tasting notes, food pairings, and prestige analysis.

 ## System Architecture